vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 ---
-title: Why Webpack? (or, How Not to Serve Your Javascript)
+title: Why Webpack? (or, How NOT to Serve Your Javascript)
 date: "2019-02-15T12:00:00.000Z"
 template: "post"
 draft: false